alexandru/alexn.org/_posts/2020-04-21-javascript-semaphore.md

 But this will be very slow, taking ~2.8 hours to finish.

-On the other hand, if we try a naive solution via `Promise.race`, this can easily overwhelm your database and your script can crash with out of memory or out of available file handles errors:
+On the other hand, if we try a naive solution via `Promise.race`, this can easily overwhelm your database and your script can crash with "*out of memory*" or "*out of available file handles*" errors.
+This is also not adequate in case producing those items in the first place is an expensive process (e.g. going over an async iterator).
+We can certainly hold 100,000 items in memory, but talk about 100 million or more and things start to fall apart.

 ```typescript
 const promises: Promise<void>[] = []